Tell us YOUR story! Click here to learn more and share YOUR thoughts with us!

 • Spatial Disorientation Trained

-• Candidates must have good swimming skills, including a good development of basic swim strokes, and pass a Class 2 Swim Test prior to being allowed to enroll in the course.
+• Candidates must have good swimming skills, including a good development of basic swim strokes, and pass a Class 2 Swim Test (Refer to question 11) prior to being allowed to enroll in the course.

 • Candidates must have the ability to remain calm in stressful situations on shore, in the water on the surface, and underwater.